ProbstLab/publication-associated_scripts/Figueroa-Gonzalez_Bornemann_etal/README.md

 **Databases / files**

-- 220120_rpS3_DNGNGWU00028.hmm hmm from Phylosift hmms
+- 220120_rpS3_DNGNGWU00028.hmm; Hidden-Markov-Model for the ribosomal protein S3 from the Phylosift list of hmms for phylogenomic analyses
   (<https://phylosift.wordpress.com/tutorials/scripts-markers/> )

 > **Preliminary remarks**

-- Note that all scaffoldids/geneids need to be unique across all samples, hence adding, e.g., a sample identifier to scaffold/gene names is recommended (add it to the start of the scaffold/gene id, otherwise the prodigal format will be destroyed).
+- Note that all scaffoldids/gene IDs need to be unique across all samples, hence adding, <i>e.g.</i>, a unique sample identifier to the scaffold/gene names is recommended (add it to the start of the scaffold/gene ID, otherwise the prodigal format will be disrupted).

 - Scripts work with both contigs and scaffolds

 - {description} will be used as a placeholder for an input file you will need to provide, with the ‘description’ showing what file it is.
-  Replace the {description} with your input file (without the brackets)
+  Replace the {description} with your input file (without the curly brackets)

 - Scaffold regions around rpS3 genes that were extracted will be called ‘rps3adj’ herein